 10 Visit the wild horses of the Namib Desert

-The origin of Namibia’s legendary wild horses that live on the Garub Plain is a source of much speculation.
+The origin of Namibia’s legendary wild horses on the Garub Plain is a source of much speculation.
 They are definitely from thoroughbred stock.
-Were they shipwrecked on the Skeleton Coast in the late nineteenth century, did they escape from the stud at Duwisib Castle, or were they abandoned by German troops at end of World War I?
+Were they shipwrecked on the Skeleton Coast in the late nineteenth century, did they escape from the stud at Duwisib Castle, or did German troops abandon them at the end of World War I?
 Today there are about 150.
 They have adapted to their desert environment, moving slowly, sweating little, and drinking as infrequently as every five days.

 11 Meet the Himba

 Numbering about 50,000, the Himba people (or OvaHimba) live in scattered settlements around Kaokoland and on the other side of the Kunene River in Angola.
 Pastoralists who drive their cattle and goats in search of grazing across the hot, gravel plains, with their red-hued painted skin, intricately weaved hair, and elaborate heavy, metal-studded jewellery, they make for a strikingly beautiful and evocative image of Namibia.
-They are of course hugely photogenic, but sensitivity and politeness are important when meeting them.
-If you always engage a local guide and never take photographs without permission, exchanges can be good fun and the Himba themselves enjoy the interaction with their curious visitors.
+They are, of course, hugely photogenic, but sensitivity and politeness are essential when meeting them.
+If you constantly engage a local guide and never take photographs without permission, exchanges can be good fun, and the Himba themselves enjoy the interaction with their curious visitors.

 12 Shop for souvenirs at Windhoek’s Namibia Craft Centre

-Housed in an old brewery, The Namibia Craft Centre is easily the best place to shop for quality carvings, pottery, leatherwork, jewellery and paintings.
+Housed in an old brewery, The Namibia Craft Centre is the best shop for quality carvings, pottery, leatherwork, jewellery and paintings.
 Items are sourced directly from producers to ensure rural people have an outlet for their skills and receive an adequate income.
-The Craft Cafe offers delicious cakes and coffees, juices made from wild figs and plums, organic wines and craft beers.
+The Craft Cafe offers delicious cakes and coffees, juices from wild figs and plums, organic wines and craft beers.

 13 Explore the sand dunes beyond Swakopmund on adrenalin activities